bcgov/platform-developer-docs/docs/use-github-in-bcgov/required-pages-for-github-repository.md

 Make sure to include the following:
 - A brief description of your project.
 - An overview on how to contribute to the repository with a link to your contribution guidelines.
 - Depending on your licence, boilerplate text for the applicable licence.
-For more information, see [License your project](./license-your-project.md).
+For more information, see [License your GitHub repository](./license-your-github-repository.md).
 - A link to your code of conduct file.

 ## Code of conduct<a name="code-of-conduct"></a>